Before You Call the Vet: 3 Easy Steps to Get a Baby Lamb or Kid on a Bottle and Save Her Life

 Step 3.
 With your other hand, once the bottle is in the baby’s mouth, you want to gently flick the tail.
 The mother does this to get the baby under her and then continues licking the tail, while the baby is sucking.
 This encourages the baby to suck more.

-If the baby is weak or cold give the baby a sq shot of e-sel (vitamin E and Selenium).
+If the baby is weak or cold give the baby lamb or kid an sq shot of e-sel (vitamin E and Selenium).

 A lack of selenium is very common in Western North America, and a deficiency can cause muscle weakness, premature birth, and retained placenta.
-By giving a shot of 2ml of selenium at birth, you strengthen the new born.
-If a newborn requires a shot of selenium, and its is one of a twin, give the twin a shot as well, even if the twin seems stronger.
+By giving a shot of 2ml of selenium at birth, you strengthen the newborn.
+If a newborn requires a shot of selenium, and it is one of a twin, give the twin a shot as well, even if the twin seems stronger.

-To give an sq shot you will need to pinch up a fold of lose skin.
-You can do this easily on either side of the back bone, along the rib cage.
+To give an sq shot you will need to pinch up a fold of loose skin.
+You can do this easily on either side of the backbone, along the rib cage.

 - Pinch up a fold of skin.